OlinDataVis/launchpad_agent_based_sensing/README.md

 ## Overview

-![Picture of the Start of a Simulation](/Extraneous/0start_game.png) *This is the first frame of the simulation the dev created, which the example is based on*
+![Picture of the Start of a Simulation](/Extraneous/0start_game.png) *This is the first frame of the simulation the dev created, which the example is based on.*

 This launchpad covers agent-based modeling, using sensory creatures to do so.
 In agent-based modeling, you have any number of 'agents', usually groups of similar things such as products or creatures, and by giving each agent it's own rules, you can observe how these agents interact with each other, with their environment (if you give them one), and anything else you provide them rules for.
 In this way you can model different situations and senarios and see what would come of them.